slam10s/may-madness/docs/2020-21/ncaam/matches/R1_29-30_NW_vs_UCLA.md

 ### Dual Outcome Based on Individual Metrics

 Based on the composite metrics for each individual match:
-- UCLA should win 4 or more singles matches _34%_ of the time.
+- UCLA should win 4 or more singles matches *34%* of the time.
-- Northwestern should win 4 or more singles matches _34%_ of the time.
+- Northwestern should win 4 or more singles matches *34%* of the time.
-- The winner of the doubles point will decide the match the other _32%_ of the time.
+- The winner of the doubles point should decide the match the other *32%* of the time.
-- If UCLA wins the doubles point, their chances of winning the dual improve to _66%_.
+- If UCLA wins the doubles point, their chances of winning the dual improve to *66%*.
-- If Northwestern wins the doubles point, their chances of winning the dual improve to _66%_.
+- If Northwestern wins the doubles point, their chances of winning the dual improve to *66%*.

 ------